 Directly over them were the bottoms of the other barrels and the broken wagon.
 The cats hopped down and walked across the ground, the pink pads of their paws squishing against the world as if against a glass table.
 The animals looked at them curiously, making it clear they could see them through the solid ground.
 I always thought cats were sniffing for prey when they bent their heads that way.
 They’re just looking through the ground.
 Seeing the rodents before they come up.

 “Welcome to the bottom of the world,” Chagrinn said grandly.
 Anywhere else his voice would have echoed.

 “We can see through it… I can see everyone,” his apprentice muttered.
-She wandered towards the street and examined the soles of everyone’s shoes as they strolled over her.
+She wandered toward the street and examined the soles of everyone’s shoes as they strolled over her.
 Their footsteps were muffled, but far more audible than any talking going on.
 “I can see what they all stepped in,” she chuckled.
 “If that’s the ground up there, then what are we standing on?”

 “Pieces of the Source like what we used to make your sword.
 These will eventually be new ground.
 You must be cautious though; the ground of the future can be vastly different in its arrangement.
 One wrong step and you could find yourself falling infinitely like that barrel.”

 “Well, not infinitely infinitely.
 You would still die of starvation or dehydration after a few days.
 Then your body would do the infinite falling.”